 You can specify any number of variable/value pairs in this way, each

-pair with a colon and semicolon as shown above.
-The special
+pair with a colon and semicolon.
+The special variable/value pair

 Here is an example first line that specifies Lisp mode and sets two variables with numeric values: